mattamx/Projects/Sprint 10 - Integrated Project 2/README.md

 ### Project - Gold Extraction Evaluation

-A company who develops efficiency solutions for the mining industry would like to predict the amount of gold recovered from gold ore while eliminating unprofitable parameters.
+A company who develops efficiency solutions for the mining industry would like to predict the amount of gold recovered from ore while eliminating unprofitable parameters.

 #### Task

-Prepare a machine learning model for the company wwhich predicts the amount of gold recovered from gold ore.
+Prepare a machine learning model for the company wwhich predicts the amount of gold recovered from ore.
 Leveraging data on extraction and purification.

 #### The Data